-I am a humanistic counsellor with over fifteen years experience offering a confidential and professional relationship to help people resolve issues and achieve their counselling goals.
+I am a humanistic counsellor with twenty years experience offering a confidential and professional relationship to help people resolve issues and achieve their counselling goals.
 This may mean overcoming depression or anxiety, improving relationships, building self esteem, bereavement and/or getting more out of life.
 I work with individuals, couples and groups.

 Usually a crisis or life changing event brings someone to counselling.
 This can be bereavement, having a baby, separation, divorce, redundancy, relationship difficulties, abuse or memory trigger for childhood abuse or transitions.
 It is often at these painful and difficult times that people address issues that they have managed or coped with most of their lives.
 Although no one wants to experience pain and loss it can mean, with the right support, that they are able to get more out of life and relationships.

 The changes that people make through counselling with me is primarily from the relationship that we build together creating a safe and confidential space.
 My training in both individual counselling and couples counselling along with experience of working sucessfully with many people who have courageously brought their vulnerability form the foundation of the counselling I provide.

 Training, qualifications & experience

 Diploma in Couples Counselling using the Arts 2013

 BACP Accreditation 2003

 M.Sc in Sociology 1994